aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

   - The cooldown in milliseconds before the adapter refresh the configuration again for synchronous update.
   - This should be no less than `AWS_LAMBDA_NACOS_ADAPTER_COOLDOWN_MS`.
   - Default: `0`.
-- `AWS_LAMBDA_NACOS_ADAPTER_SYNC_DELAY_MS`
-  - The delay in milliseconds after the adapter refresh the configuration, before invoking your handler function, for synchronous update.
-  - This is to reserve some time for the configuration to be applied to your handler function.
-  - This will increase your function's response time if the config is changed.
-  - Default: `100`.

 ### Misc